NCERT Exemplar Class 12 Physics Solutions Chapter 12 Atoms

 Answer:

-The correct answers are the options (b, d).
+The correct answers are the options (B, D).
 Let us assume $E_{1}$ and $E_{2}$ as the energy corresponding to n = 2 and n = 1 respectively.
-According to the Bohr’s model of atom few of the atoms will reach to the first excited state if the radiation of energy on a sample in which all the hydrogen atoms at ground state is $\Delta$E = ($E_2 – E_1$) = hf incident.
-But as the energy is insufficient for the transition to take place from n = 1 to n =3, therefore none of the atoms present will reach up to the n = 3 state.
+According to Bohr’s model of the atom, few of the atoms will reach the first excited state if the radiation of energy on a sample in which all the hydrogen atoms are at the ground state is $\Delta$E = ($E_2 – E_1$) = hf incident.
+But as the energy is insufficient for the transition to take place from n = 1 to n =3, none of the atoms present will reach up to the n = 3 state.

 Question:13